 Find The Sherlock Holmes Society of London here.

-Gretchen Altabef is an Award-Winning author.
-For MX Publishing, she writes mysteries for Sherlock Holmes to solve.
-Including the history of woman that Sir Arthur Conan Doyle left out.
-She also publishes with Belanger Books, Mondadori, and Mystery Magazine.
-The first, These Scattered Houses, is in Holmes’ own voice, and resourcefully chronicles the conclusion of his underground years.
-This is where the Rachel Holmes Series begins.
-The second in the series is, Remarkable Power of Stimulus.
-After 3 years away, Holmes finds London awash in murders, No. 221B under siege, anarchists threatening Paris, and the return of Irene Adler.
-Fully aware he is under surveillance by Moriarty’s henchmen, Holmes steps out of the cab into Baker Street knowing he will find Watson’s friendship and unerring aim are as dependable as the British Rail.
-Ms. Altabef’s most recent novel, THE KEYS OF DEATH is the genesis story of the world’s most famous address, and the young occupants of No. 221B Baker Street.
+Award-Winning author, Gretchen Altabef, publishes with MX, Belanger Books, Mondadori, and Mystery Magazine.
+These Scattered Houses, in Sherlock Holmes’ own voice, chronicles the conclusion of his ‘Great Hiatus’.
+In Remarkable Power of Stimulus, Holmes finds London awash in murders, anarchists threatening Paris, and the return of Irene Adler.
+Under surveillance by Moriarty’s henchmen, Holmes steps into Baker Street knowing he will find Watson’s friendship and unerring aim are as dependable as the British Rail.
+THE KEYS OF DEATH is a genesis story of the young occupants of No. 221B Baker Street.

 Do you enjoy my stories?
 Are there ways they could have been improved?
 Please help me and future readers of my books by posting a review on Amazon.
 Doing so would be incredibly helpful.
-Thank you in advance, Gretchen.
+Thanks in advance, Gretchen.